ohtuprojekti-eficode/Amandus/documentation/future_considerations.md

 Adding a new syntax highlighting ruleset should be possible by composing a valid token rules file and applying it similarly.
 The [previously mentioned repository](https://github.com/bolinfest/monaco-tm) has a setup for python but the monaco-editor package used also contains many common languages by default.
 Information regarding default languages can be found [here](https://github.com/suren-atoyan/monaco-react).

-## Authentication
+## Authentication and authorization

 ### Status

 At this moment, **all users have to register & login to the application in order to use the editor**.

 * When a user has logged in to the application and saves their changes, these changes will be automatically commited to a local repository on our server.
 * If a user wants to push changes into a remote repository, e.g. a repository in GitHub, they have to first authorize the application with that external service.

-In practice, authorizing the application with an external service means that the user has to click on the "connect GitHub" button on the frontend and give our application the permission to perform operations on their behalf.
-After this, when the user saves their changes, those changes will be automatically commited and pushed to the remote repository as well.

-**Note**:

-* For now, as mentioned, the application supports only GitHub.
-* When a user has authorized with GitHub, some of their GitHub account information is saved in the application's database (i.e. username, user id and user email).
-See "enabling users to connect onto multiple external Git services".
+See [Authorizing with external Git services](#authorizing-with-external-git-services).

-* Users are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository for all users to use.
-For discussion, see "support for multiple users".
+**Note**: Users are not able to clone any repositories or create repositories of their own; the application simply clones one and the same repository from GitHub for all users to use, no matter whether they have connected to GitHub or not.
+For discussion, see [support for multiple users](#support-for-multiple-users).

+When a user logs in to the application, the following happens:

+1. The given username and password is sent as parameters to backend GraphQL with mutation login.
+2. Backend queries the database for a user with the given username and if a user is returned, it checks if given password matches with the one saved in the database with the `bcryptjs` library.
+2. If a user is found and the password matches, a token is created with `jsonwebtoken` library.
+The token is encoded with fields
+    * **id**: user's id in the database,
+    * **username**: username and
+    * **githubToken**: value undefined at this point.
+3. This token is then returend with the response to the frontend, where the token is saved to the LocalStorage.
+4. The token is read from LocalStorage and added to authorization header with each request made to the backend.
+5. The backend checks for a token with each incoming request in the context.
+If a token is found,
+    * the database is queried for a user with the id in the decoded token.
+If a user is found, it is attached to context in field `currentUser`.
+    * The field `githubToken`is also decoded from the token and attached to context, whether it is undefined or not.

 #### Security issues

-Currently the authorization token is stored in the browser’s LocalStorage, which we recognize is a great security risk.
-The token contains the user’s id, username and the GitHub authorization token.
+Currently, the authorization token is stored in LocalStorage, which we recognize is a great security risk.
+As explained above, the token contains the user’s id, username and the GitHub authorization token if it exists.
 Neither the local token nor GitHub token expire, which means that **if the app token ends up in the wrong hands, they could not only gain access to this application, but also potentially to the user’s GitHub account**.

 For these reasons, **it is important to remove the token from LocalStorage after each session, by either logging out or manually removing the token**.